Water Pollution Facts: The Cost of Contamination

 Suppose you put such mixture through one side of a semi-permeable membrane, and on the other side is plain water.
 In that case, plain water will flow through the membrane to mix with the sugar-water mixture to create osmotic pressure, resulting in more liquid forming on the sugar-water mixture side.

-Once the right level of osmotic pressure is achieved, there is no more movement of either solvent or solute across the semi-permeable membrane.
+Once the right osmotic pressure level is achieved, neither solvent nor solute can move further across the semi-permeable membrane.

-Reverse osmosis would happen when applying pressure to the side with a sugar-water mixture to counteract the natural osmotic pressure.
-Water flows through the semi-permeable membrane and leaves the sugar molecules on the other side of the membrane.
+Reverse osmosis occurs when pressure is applied to the side with a sugar-water mixture to counteract the natural osmotic pressure.
+Water flows through the semi-permeable membrane, leaving the sugar molecules on the other side.

 Reverse osmosis has several industrial uses: the sugary substance from the maple tree sap is separated from the water, creating maple syrup.